Five things you may have missed from Saturday's EFL action

 The Dons also wore a commemorative gold kit and were rewarded with their highest league attendance since they opened their ground 10 years ago, as 21,545 watched a 1-1 draw with Wanderers.

-MK's record attendance remains the 26,969 that saw the Dons beat Manchester United 4-0 in the League Cup in August 2014.
+MK's record attendance remains the 28,127 that saw them lose to Chelsea in the FA Cup in January 2016.

 Both those figures are well shy of the stadium record, set in October 2015 when 30,048 flocked to see Fiji beat Uruguay in the Rugby World Cup.